 Many conditions may be safely managed through home IVs and oral regimens.
 For the benefit of patients and their families, every effort is made to transition care to the home environment as quickly – and as safely – as possible.
 In the outpatient setting, there are several clinics each week for follow-up of hospitalized patients, and evaluation of new patients, such as those with recurrent fevers, travel issues, or international adoptees.
 There are also special clinics for patients with primary or acquired immunedeficiency.
 The ID physicians are available to answer questions from community physicians regarding vaccines, and other issues commonly encountered in general pediatric practice.

-- Tuberculosis and Lyme Disease
+- Tuberculosis and other chronic infections

 - Coccidiomycosis and other endemic fungal infections

 - Travel medicine for children

 CHOC Specialists Infectious Diseases physicians serve as principal investigators for several clinical research studies, providing patients with access to the newest treatment options available.
 Recent studies have focused on the development of vaccines, antiviral medications, and anti-fungal treatments for common and serious infections.